klar-web-services/klonk/README.md

         if (this.intervalId) return; // Prevent multiple intervals.

         this.intervalId = setInterval(() => {
-            // When an event occurs, use pushEvent to add it to the internal queue for the workflow to poll. this.pushEvent({ now: new Date() });
+            // When an event occurs, use pushEvent to add it to the internal queue. this.pushEvent({ now: new Date() });
         }, this.intervalMs);
     }